 Do you struggle with becoming or staying motivated?
 Lots of people are good at getting started but stop pretty quickly too when their motivation wanes.

 In my research into motivation and productivity I’ve learnt that motivation is what gets you started and discipline is what keeps you going.
 So how can you become more disciplined and maintain it?
 That’s what I’m going to discuss in this post.

 The key thing about achieving anything is the need to take action.

 ‘Inaction increases fear, action amplifies courage.’
 Jay Shetty

-Have you ever noticed that if you sit and think about something that you’re dreading, you feel worse than when you actually decide to get started?
-More often things are rarely as bad as we make them in our head and simply by taking action, any action, we immediately feel better.
+Have you ever noticed that if you sit and think about something that you’re dreading (rather than just starting it) you feel worse than when you actually decide to get started?
+Things are rarely as bad as we make them out to be in our head and simply by taking action, any action, we immediately feel better.
 We are more energised, more motivated and whatever it was that we were procrastinating about in our head is not so bad once we get started.

-So that’s great when we do take action, what about when we’re not motivated to take action though?
-Let’s use the example of deciding to become more active in a bid to be more healthy & to lose weight.
+So that’s great for when we do take action, what about when we’re not motivated to take action though?
+We’ve all been there haven’t we?
+Let’s use the example of deciding to become more active in a bid to become healthier & to lose weight.

 To give us the best chance of sticking to something, first we need to understand why it’s important to us.
 That ‘why’ is crucial because that is our reason for taking action towards that goal, even when we don’t feel like it.
 In fact taking action when we don’t feel like it is more important than taking action when we do.
 It is easy to do things when we’re motivated but motivation inevitably wanes and that is when we must step up.